 Falak is all uptight propriety as she takes back Quincy’s knives.
 The clerk stamps the exit papers and hands over their copies, and Falak thanks him with ice cold politeness.
 Once they’re on the cable tram, alone again since shift change has come and gone, all that primness evaporates, her chilly expression boils into open concern.

 “Ay, ay, Vhatair,” she all but wails, “you are gone a stone at least…!”

 Westyard shrugs.
 He is looking gaunt, Quincy thinks, though not frail.
 Still, his hands tremble, fingers twitching, and sharp hunger turns his green eyes poisonous and bright.
-That’s a junkie’s look and no mistaking.
+Who the fuck does he thinks he’s looking at like that?